ahurford/aarms-summer-school/julien-lectures/SLIDES/2023-08-24-AARMS-spatial.md

 - Metapopulation models are easy to analyse locally, give interesting problems at the global level

-- We will see in [Practicum 02](https://julien-arino.github.io/3MC-course-epidemiological-modelling/2022_04_3MC_EpiModelling_P02_Analysis_LargeScaleModels.html) that simulation (deterministic and stochastic) can be costly in RAM and cycles but is easy
+- Simulation (deterministic and stochastic) can be costly in RAM and cycles but is easy

-- Metapopulation models are not the only solution!
+- Metapopulation models are not the only solution! (see network models, individual-based models, ..)

 ---